ABOUT HUMPHREY

 “I believe the journey to creative liberation is found in the freedom of imagination.”
 Mark Humphrey

-Mark Humphrey is a British artist and philanthropist whose vision is to integrate interdisciplinary art into the fabric of society.
-He feels that expanding creativity in many ways, for many people, about many subjects is the key to meaningful progress as an artist, for his clients, partners and for the public.
-Humphrey believes creativity is an essential aspect of life which helps people connect to themselves, to others and the world around them.
+Mark Humphrey is a British artist, designer, inventor and philanthropist whose vision is to blend Art, Design, Architecture and Technology into a unified creative force.
+Humphrey believes by integrating this ‘blend’ into the fabric of society; in many ways, for many people, and about many subjects; is key to generating meaningful impact and progress.
+Humphrey feels advancing creativity is an essential aspect of life which helps people connect, both physically and emotionally, to themselves, to others and the world around them.

 RINGO STARR REMARKED, “YOU ARE A GENTLEMAN AND YOUR WORKS ARE WOW!”

-Humphrey works across multiple creative fields blending sculpture, installation, painting, performance and digital art, architecture, design and technological disciplines; often integrated into a single piece of work.
-Using a collective of combined skill sets, he calls this cohesive approach the unification of artistry, where these fields interact and merge, creating a combined form of expression.
+Following the interdisciplinary approach, Humphrey works across multiple creative fields unifying sculpture, installation, painting, performance and digital art; architecture, interior, industrial and fashion design; technology, sociology and environmental disciplines; often integrated into a single piece of work.
+Inspired by the 15th century Renaissance, he uses a collective of combined skill sets, where these fields interact and merge, creating a combined form of expression.
+He calls this cohesive method the unification of artistry.
 By amalgamating these disciplines, removing their boundaries and distilling their elements into a dynamic process of going deeper into subjects, Humphrey finds it empowers the freedom of imagination, enables possibility and liberates creativity.

 THE INDEPENDENT QUOTED, “A TALENTED POLYMATH WITH EXCELLENT ENTREPRENEURIAL SKILLS AND GENUINE CREATIVE URGENCY.”

 For over three decades, Humphrey has forged his own artistic path covering a broad spectrum of topics through his wide-ranging conceptual style and reconstructing techniques.
-The exploration of natural and synthetic materials, together with varied fabrication methods fuels Humphrey’s multidimensional process, from sketching concepts to building large-scale works.
-His award-winning works include remembrance and cultural public art, healthcare and climate change awareness installations, luxury property developments, Olympic and Paralympic performance sculptures.
+The exploration of natural and synthetic materials, together with varied fabrication methods, fuels Humphrey’s multidimensional process, from sketching concepts to constructing large-scale works.
+His award-winning works include remembrance and cultural public art, healthcare and climate change awareness installations, ultra-luxury property developments and lifestyle superbrands products, Olympic and Paralympic performance sculptures.
 With concern for global issues, Humphrey has presented concepts relating to poverty, racism and animal welfare.

 FENDI CASA CEO STATED, “MARK IS A VISIONARY LIKE MICHELANGELO.”